 Nursing Master's Degree Programs

 Graduate studies at the master’s level place primary emphasis upon advanced professional nursing practice, theory, research and health care delivery systems.
+The master’s program is accredited through 2025 by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, (404) 975-5000.
 Students may develop a specialized practice focus in nursing leadership (NLDR) with a concentration in nursing education (NLDR-educ) or administration (NLDR-admin), as a family nurse practitioner (FNP) or psychiatric-mental health nurse practitioner (PMH-NP).
-Master’s level studies provide the student with a basis for further study at the doctoral level.
-The master’s program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, (404) 975-5000.
+In fall 2019, the FNP and PMH-NP will transition to the DNP (see Nursing Doctoral Degree Program above).

 Nursing Graduate Certificate Programs